Alert

 WORTH KNOWING:

 The Écrins massif is the largest glacial massif in France.
-From the summit of the Croix, you can understand the choice of the geographer Cassini, who not without reason mapped this part of the Écrins massif in the 17th century from this summit.
+From the summit of La Croix, we can understand the choice of the geographer Cassini, who not without reason mapped this part of the Écrins massif in the 17th century from this summit.

 In the 18th century, César-François Cassini was entrusted with the ambitious mission of mapping the kingdom of France.
 He left his name to many peaks, including the Cassini Cross, which he used for his measurements.
 Cassini maps, drawn over 250 years ago, are as accurate as today's IGN maps.